norbajunior/machinist/README.md

 ## Guard conditions

-We could implement a state machine for an eletronic door by having to validate the passcode to unlock it.
-In this scenario we should have a condition to change the state based on if the passcode is valid or not.
+We also could be implementing a state machine for an eletronic door which should validate the passcode to unlock it.
+In this scenario we should have a condition to change the state based on the passcode is valid or not.
 Check out the diagram below representing it:

 ![state-machine-diagram](./assets/check-passcode.png)